KablammoMan/ABTutorStopper/README.md

 This is how to stop AB Tutor.

 # _| IMPORTANT |_
-You must be able to run files as administrator for this to work.
+You must be able to run files as administrator for this to work (_I think_).
 I take no responsablity for **_ANY_** consequences for using this code even if the consequence is legal action.

 # _| INSTRUCTIONS |_